 The role of a school leader, whether a principal, an assistant principal, an instructional coach, or another administrator, is an inherently demanding position.
 School leaders are ultimately responsible for the academic success of their students, the cultural climate of their schools, the professional development and retention of their teachers, and the innumerable operational decisions that must be made daily.
+As teaching and learning evolves to be more flexible and innovative to meet the current moment, schools and districts will continue to be in a constant state of change.

 What We Believe: